ruhait28282-dot/multi-epitope-vaccine-neisseria-gonorrhoeae/README.md

 - Predicted vaccine construct was non-allergenic and soluble.
 - Structural refinement improved model quality before docking.
 - Molecular docking demonstrated favorable interaction with TLR3.
-- iMODS analysis suggested a stable vaccine–receptor complex.
+- Molecular dynamics and flexibility analyses supported the stability of the vaccine–TLR3 complex.
 - Immune simulation predicted robust humoral and cellular immune responses.
 - Codon optimization improved the construct for potential expression in *Escherichia coli*.